 Part of the experience of a stay at Estancia Cristina is the journey to reach it.
 The trip starts in El Calafate where you will be collected and transferred to the pier outside of town in Punta Banderas.
 Here you will board a catamaran for a 2.5 hour journey across Argentinean Lake passing by the jagged peaks of the Andes, bobbing icebergs, and hanging glaciers.

 Food and drink

-All meals at Estancia Cristina are included during your stay and served on an a la carte basis during set windows in the main lodge.
+All meals at Estancia Cristina are included during your stay and served on an à la carte basis during set windows in the main lodge.
 Even in such a remote location the food here is exceptionally delicious and well-prepared.
 The focus is on regional flavors and traditional preparations.
 In addition to breakfast, lunch, and dinner there is afternoon tea which features hand blended teas served alongside wonderful cakes and pastries.
-There wine cellar is chock full of delicious Argentinian Malbecs we might add.
+Their wine cellar is chock-full of delicious Argentinian Malbecs we might add.

 Families are welcome at Estancia Cristina.
 There is no shortage of wide-open space for children to play in and explore and the structure of the cabins make it easy for families to all be housed together but have separate rooms.

 Staying here, you are offered a whole range of excursions including horse riding, trekking, and fishing (between December and March).
 Upon arrival at the estancia you will speak with a member of the concierge team to discuss the options available to you during your stay and plot out your excursions.

 Located in the original sheep shearing barn, is a fantastic museum which houses a collection of artifacts and displays chronicling the history of Estancia Cristina; from early explorers to the Master’s family arrival from England in 1914 and their epic story of perseverance, success and history running the estancia until the final family member’s death in 1997 when the Estancia was inherited by the National Park.